 AUTOGURU: LATEST PRE-PURCHASE INSPECTION QUOTES:

 1990 Ford Falcon $82.50 - $202.50

 2007 Toyota Yaris $112.50 - $195

 While you may be tempted to go straight to your state motoring association, it’s worth remembering that a pre-purchase inspection is a service that many excellent, experienced local workshop and mobile mechanical businesses offer, and at very competitive prices.

 You can book such a local expert through AutoGuru.

 Jonathan has been writing about the auto industry for years and is particularly interested in the high-tech innovations sweeping the industry.

-He’d love to own a Tesla Model S, but also adores his 2007 Mitsubishi 380 GT and is convinced of its future ‘classic car’ status.
+He’d love to own a Tesla Model S, but also adores anything with a V8 under the bonnet.